vamsi-KG-dev/learn_linux_CLI/### Introduction to Linux.md

 ### Introduction to Linux

-Linux is an open-source operating system.
-The OS directly manages a system's hardware and resources, sitting between the hardware and application layers.
+Linux is a family of open-source Unix-like operating systems based on the Linux kernel, which was first released by Linus Torvalds in 1991.
+The term "Linux" can refer to the kernel itself, but more commonly, it refers to the entire operating system that includes the Linux kernel as well as a wide range of software applications and tools.

 ### Navigation Commands